MRCIEU/gwas-vcf-performance/README.md

 ### Convert GWAS to VCF

-Make a folder for the GWAS-VCF files, change into the dir and then execute:
+Make a folder for the GWAS-VCF files, copy in the reference genome files & dbsnp files, change into the dir and then execute:

 ```sh
 docker run \